Each year our church sends a mission team to areas in need in the United States

 Cost: $70 per person

-This is Williamson County Spring Break week!
+This is the week of Spring Break, so we encourage youth and families to serve in this way together.
 Older youth accompanied by a parent or assigned guardian are welcome to join this year.
 We also need kitchen team members, whose mission will be to feed the FPC on-site team three meals a day!
 (Everyone will help with service and clean up).

 In the early morning hours of January 21, 2017, an F3 tornado ripped a 31-mile path across the Pinebelt, damaging or destroying 1,100 homes and leaving 4 dead.
 While many were able to recover on their own, the mission of Recover, Rebuild, Restore Southern Mississippi (R3SM) is to assist those that cannot.
 Our clients are predominately elderly or single parents with small children.
 All are either uninsured or underinsured.
 The funding to support our work comes from a variety of sources.
 A large part came directly from the community through a telethon held shortly after the tornado, along with many faith-based organizations who have partnered with us, United Methodist Committee on Relief, Mennonite Disaster Services, Presbyterian Disaster Services, Lutheran Disaster Services, World Renew, and others.